IRA FAQs - Rollovers and Roth Conversions

 How long do I have to roll over a distribution from a retirement plan to an IRA?

 You must complete the rollover by the 60th day following the day on which you receive the distribution.
 You may be eligible for an automatic waiver of the 60-day rollover requirement if a financial institution caused the error and other conditions are met.
-See Publication 590, Individual Retirement Arrangements (IRAs) and Retirement Plans FAQs relating to Waivers of the 60-Day Rollover Requirement.
+See Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs) and Retirement Plans FAQs relating to Waivers of the 60-Day Rollover Requirement.

 Can I avoid the additional tax on early withdrawals if I roll over a 401(k) distribution to an IRA and then withdraw that money to use as a down payment on a house?